johnbillion/wp-crontrol/readme.txt

 License: GPL v2 or later
 Donate link: https://github.com/sponsors/johnbillion

-WP Crontrol enables you to take control of the cron events on your WordPress website or WooCommerce store.
+Take control of the cron events on your WordPress website or WooCommerce store with WP Crontrol.

 ## Description

-WP Crontrol enables you to take control of the scheduled cron events on your WordPress website or WooCommerce store.
+Take control of the cron events on your WordPress website or WooCommerce store with WP Crontrol.
 From the admin screens you can:

  * View all scheduled cron events along with their arguments, schedule, callback functions, and when they are next due.
  * Edit, delete, pause, resume, and immediately run cron events.